ga4gh/va-spec/schema/profiles/def/VariantPrognosticStudyStatement.rst

 **Computational Definition**

-A study summarization describing whether a variant is associated with improved or worse outcome for a disease.
+A Statement reporting a conclusion from a single study about whether a variant is associated with an improved or worse outcome for a disease - based on interpretation of the study's results.

 **Information Model**